 Nowadays the scientific and technical level of geothermal technology is very high in Russia.
-Unique geothermal power equipment has been developed domestically and for the first time in the world two environmentally friendly power plants were constructed in Kamchatka.
-In 1999 the unique pilot Verkhne-Mutnovsky geothermal power plant (V-MGeoPP) of 12 (3x4) MW was constructed (Fig. 1, a, b)
+Unique geothermal power equipment has been developed domestically and for the first time in the world two environmentally friendly power plants were constructed in Kamchatka, In 1999 the unique pilot Verkhne-Mutnovsky GeoPP (V-MGeoPP) of 12 (3x4) MW was constructed (Fig. 3, 4).

-Figure 1,a: Verkhne-Mutnovsky geothermal power plant (GeoPP).
-First ecologically clean GeoPP.
-Photo of Svalova V.B.
+Figure 3: Verkhne-Mutnovsky GeoPP.
+First ecologically clean GeoPP (Photo of Svalova V.).

-Figure 1,b: Verkhne-Mutnovsky geothermal power plant.
-Snow in August.
-Photo of Svalova V.B.
+Figure 4: Verkhne-Mutnovsky GeoPP (Photo of Svalova V.)

 It has been operating in extremely severe climatic conditions on the site located near 1000 m above sea level.
 High level of environmental protection is provided due to isolating the geothermal fluid from the environment by using both air condensers and a system of full re-injection of the waste geothermal fluid back into reservoir.
-The major problem of protecting the geothermal power plants equipment from corrosion and salt depositions was solved by using a special technology of film-forming amine additives.
-Over the last years the Verkhne-Mutnovsky geothermal power plant has proved sustained reliability in generating reasonably priced electricity of about 1.5 cents/kWh (Nikolski, Parshin, and Bezotcheslav 2003).
-The experience gained while constructing and operating the Verkhne-Mutnovsky geothermal power plant was used for construction of the 50 MW Mutnovsky geothermal power plant - a completely automated power plant with a satellite-based communication and control system (Fig. 2, a, b, c).
+The major problem of protecting the GeoPP equipment from corrosion and salt depositions was solved by using a special technology of film-forming amine additives.
+Over the last years the V-MGeoPP has proved sustained reliability in generating reasonably priced electricity of about 1.5 cents/kWh (Nikolski, Parshin, and Bezotechestvo (2003)).
+The experience gained while constructing and operating the V-MGeoPP was used for construction of the 50 MW Mutnovsky GeoPP - a completely automated power plant with a satellite-based communication and control system (Fig. 5, 6, 7).

 The economic impact from geothermal power plants is especially high in remote locations.
-As there is practically no detrimental gas emission, modern geothermal power plants can be considered as practically absolutely environmentally friendly (Tomarov, Bubon, and Martynova, 2003).
+As there is practically no detrimental gases emission, modern GeoPPs can be considered as practically absolutely environmentally friendly (Tomarov, Bubon, and Martynova (2003)).

-Figure 2,a: Mutnovsky geothermal power plant.
-Many visitors always.
-Photo of Svalova V.B.
+Figure 5: Mutnovsky GeoPP (Photo of Svalova V.).

-Figure 2,b: Mutnovsky geothermal power plant (MGeoPP).
-Primary separators provide MGeoPP with the high-quality steam.
-Photo of Svalova V.B.
+Figure 6: Mutnovsky GeoPP.
+Primary separators provide MGeoPP with the high-quality steam (Photo of Svalova V.).

-Figure 2,c: Mutnovsky geothermal power plant.
-The main entrance.
-Photo of Svalova V.B.
+Figure 7: Mutnovsky GeoPP.
+The main entrance(Photo of Svalova V.).

-2. THERMAL WATERS COMPLEX USE
+3. THERMAL WATERS COMPLEX USE

-Thermal waters are used for many purposes - for development of the electric power, for central heating and cooling, for hot water supply, in agriculture, animal industries, fish culture, in the food, chemical and oil-extracting industries, in balneology and spas, and for the recreational purposes.
+Thermal waters are used for many purposes - for development of the electric power, for central heating and cooling, for hot water supply, in agriculture, animal industries, fish culture, in the food, chemical and oil-extracting industry, in balneology and spa, in the recreational purposes.

-Thermal waters, especially chloride brines, contain in the structure a huge complex of metal and nonmetallic microcomponents.
+Thermal waters, it is especial chloride brines, contain in the structure a huge complex of metal and nonmetallic microcomponents.
 The saturation of brines microcomponents is in close dependence both on genetic essence of brines, and on lithological-structural and geothermal features of containing breeds.

-Interest in geothermal waters and brines as mineral raw material is connected to a number of advantages of this kind of raw material in comparison with firm sources of rare elements, metals and mineral salts.
+Interest to geothermal waters and brines as mineral raw material is connected to a number of advantages of this kind of raw material in comparison with firm sources of rare elements, metals and mineral salts.

-Industrial underground waters are characterized by wide regional distribution.
-They are polycomponental raw material and can be used simultaneously in balneology and power system.
-Extraction of this raw material demands realization concerning small capital works and is carried out by boreholes methods, allowing to take hydromineral raw material from great depths.
+Industrial underground waters are characterized by wide regional distribution and big geological and exploitation stocks.
+They are polycomponental raw material and simultaneously can be used in balneology and power system.
+Extraction of this raw material demands realization concerning small capital works and is carried out by boreholes methods, allowing to take hydro mineral raw material from the big depths.

-Geothermal waters and brines are characterized by the big variety of mineralization, the contents of useful components and their quantitative ratio, and also gas structure and temperatures.
-The most widespread types of hydromineral raw material are: thermal brines of intercontinental rift zones; thermal waters and brines of island arches and areas of Alpine folds; waters and brines of artesian pools; brines of modern evaporite pools of a sea or oceanic origin and continental lakes; sea waters.
+Geothermal waters and brines are characterized by the big variety of mineralization, a chemical compound, the contents of useful components and their quantitative ratio, and also gas structure and temperatures.
+The most widespread types of hydro mineral raw material are: thermal brines of intercontinental rift zones; thermal waters and brines of island arches and areas of Alpine folds; waters and brines of artesian pools; brines of modern evaporate pools of a sea or oceanic origin and continental lakes; sea waters (Table 1).